 Divorce in the state of California can be an overwhelming, complicated and an often times consuming process.
 It’s best to have an understanding of the law and process before deciding to go through a divorce.
-This page offers up some basic information about the family law process & procedure involved in getting a divorce here in California.
+This page offers up some basic information about the family law process & procedure involved in getting a divorce here in San Diego.

 - Mediation is a great option for couples that are able to sit down and agree to something that works for both parties.

 - Litigation is needed when an agreement can’t be reached – this option is usually more time consuming and costly than a mediated divorce.

 Many divorce issues can be complex and difficult to work through while dealing with a variety of emotions.
 Our Divorce Mediation services will help you get through this rough time, we can resolve issues ranging from:

 - Divisions or buy-outs of interests in family businesses either when the business was opened before marriage or during marriage

 - Complex valuation issues of the marital estate